gabriela-framework/gabriela/docs/README.md

 # 1. Architecture

+Gabrielas main building blocks are **modules**, **plugins**, **events** and the **dependency injection system**.

+Gabriela can be created as a NodeJS process or as a NodeJS server.
+Both have the same interfaces and both are executed in the same way with the exception that Gabriela server apps have some additional features like *onPreResponse* or *onPostResponse* events and many others.
+Generally, your modules logic does not have to care if it receives and processes data given from an HTTP request or somewhere else.
+In that regard, modules and plugins can be reused in any type of apps.

+*modules* and *plugins* are executed in the order in which you added them.

 ## 1.1 Modules

 Gabriela's main building block is called a **module**.
 A module is an isolated piece of